Ekojo12/Power-BI-Visualization/README.md

 ### Data Sources
 ---
 The data used for this assignment was shared by the facilator for Data Analysis class in SkilHarvest.
-It is an excel file comprsing of 30,800 columns and 10 rows.
+- It is an excel file comprsing of 30,800 columns and 10 rows.

 ### Tools Used
 ---
-Power BI
+-Power BI
-This was the tool used for transformation and loading of data It was also used to generate the visuals
+1. This was the tool used for transformation and loading of data.
+2. It was also used to generate the visuals

 ### Data Cleaning and Preparation
 ---